TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/data_load_step_cradle.md

 - output_save_mode must be one of: 'ERRORIFEXISTS', 'OVERWRITE', 'APPEND', 'IGNORE'
 - cluster_type must be one of: 'STANDARD', 'SMALL', 'MEDIUM', 'LARGE'

+## Specification and Contract Support

+The Cradle Data Loading Step uses different specifications based on job type:
+- **DATA_LOADING_TRAINING_SPEC**: For data loading jobs for training data
+- **DATA_LOADING_TESTING_SPEC**: For data loading jobs for testing data
+- **DATA_LOADING_VALIDATION_SPEC**: For data loading jobs for validation data
+- **DATA_LOADING_CALIBRATION_SPEC**: For data loading jobs for calibration data

+These specifications define input/output relationships and dependencies, helping standardize integration with the Pipeline Builder Template.

+## Request Building
+The CradleDataLoadingStepBuilder can build a `CreateCradleDataLoadJobRequest` from the configuration, which can be:
+1. Converted to a dictionary using the `get_request_dict()` method for logging or debugging
+2. Used by the underlying step to execute the data loading job

+## Output Access
+The builder provides helper methods to access the outputs of the step:
+- `get_output_location(step, output_type)`: Get a specific output location (DATA, METADATA, SIGNATURE)
+- `get_step_outputs(step)`: Get all output locations as a dictionary

 ## Integration with Pipeline Builder Template

 ### Input Arguments